Facing a Difficult Legal Matter? Your Days of Worrying Are Soon Over SCHEDULE A CONSULTATION NOW

 • $25,000 per accident for property damage

-While these are the minimum requirements, many drivers choose to carry higher levels of coverage for added protection.
-It's important to note that these minimums may not be sufficient to cover all damages in a serious accident, potentially leaving you personally liable for any excess damages.
+While these are the minimum requirements, many drivers carry higher coverage levels for added protection.
+These minimums may not be sufficient to cover all damages in a serious accident; potentially, you could be personally liable for any excess damages.

-In addition to liability coverage, Georgia drivers have the option to purchase additional types of insurance, such as:
+In addition to liability coverage, Georgia drivers can purchase additional types of insurance, such as:

 • Collision coverage